 Now, let us understand how the opening price is decided with the help of an example.

 Example to Understand Opening Price Determination

-Assume that during the order collection period, following demand (buy orders) & supply (sell orders) were available for different stock prices for a company named ‘ABC’.
-I had customized a simple table for easy explanation.
+Assume that during the order collection period, the following demand (buy orders) & supply (sell orders) were available for different stock prices for a company named ‘ABC’.
+I customized a simple table for easy explanation.

 Here, you can notice that there are different quantities of demand and supply of stock for different share prices (based on the buy and sell order placed).